jcheng31/ayulin.net/Content/_posts/2014-03-01-powershell-image-sorting.md

 I've accumulated quite a number of wallpapers over the last few years; close to two thousand images totalling almost 3.5 GB and counting, in fact.
 They came from a whole hodgepodge of places online, in various sizes and aspect ratios, and I have them in my ~~Sky~~OneDrive folder so they get synced across my desktop and laptop.

-My old desktop monitor was had a resolution of 1680 by 1050, a 16:10 aspect ratio.
+My old desktop monitor had a resolution of 1680 by 1050, a 16:10 aspect ratio.
 My recent laptops have had 1080p (16:9) screens.
 Eventually, I ended up getting a 16:9 screen for my desktop as well.

 I wrote some PowerShell scripts to go through my wallpaper collection and grab higher resolution replacements where they were available, though that still left me with a large number of images that weren't replaced.
 Those scripts also only targeted one particular wallpaper site, too - everything else was left untouched.